 Location: Security > API Reference

-Beginning on November 4, 2019: If you have API Reference disabled, we'll automatically switch your Admin API access to Disable.
-As a result, your users won't be able to sign in to certain apps until you grant API access to the apps.
-Users will receive the alert, "Access to your account data is restricted by policies... " (or your customized message).
+Beginning on November 4, 2019: If you have API Reference disabled, we'll automatically switch your G Suite Admin setting to Restricted.
+As a result, your users won't be able to sign in to certain apps until you grant G Suite Admin API access to the apps.
+User will receive the alert, "Access to your account data is restricted by policies... " (or your customized message).

-Review your Admin API settings and the apps that request G Suite Admin API access.
-Learn how.
+- Check your G Suite Admin API settings and the apps that request G Suite Admin access.

-Add apps as Trusted apps, which can access the Admin API and grant OAuth tokens to users.
-Learn how
+- Add apps as Trusted apps, which can access the G Suite Admin APIs and grant OAuth tokens to users.

 Enable API access

 As your organization's administrator, you have access to the Admin SDK—a collection of Application Programming Interfaces (APIs).
 With these APIs, you can build customized administrative tools for your Google products.
 Before you can use the Admin SDK, you need to enable API access in the Google Admin console.
 By default, API access is disabled.

 You must be signed in as a super administrator for this task.